 December 2017 to February 2018: The six NHS Clinical Commissioning Groups across Staffordshire and Stoke-on-Trent were looking at how to give patients easier and more convenient access to services at GP surgeries outside of the usual hours, including over the weekends.
 A survey was created to capture this feedback.
 This survey is now closed.

 A summary of the feedback received from the patient engagement exercise, including the online survey, document is available here.
+A report from the engagement undertaken with REACH can be found here and a report summarising the feedback from the engagement undertaken with ASIST (Autism and Sensory Impairment in Southern Staffordshire) can be found here.
 This feedback is now being used to help shape what the potential models might look like in each area.
 Once the models have been developed, through engagement with local primary care providers, these will be shared with patients and the public in each area.

 The CCGs will also be seeking ongoing feedback from patients and the public on any new models developed to make sure they are meeting the needs of the patient populations.